Jakexxh/srnn-2afc/README.md

 Please check `ResultsVisualization.ipynb` and `results_visualization.py` for details.

 ## Note
-The visulaliztion outputs vary for different models, but the results should be similar to those in the paper.
-If not, please adjust your parameters for training and also try to train multiple models to obatin the optimal results.
+The visualization outputs vary for different models, but the results should be similar to those in the paper.
+If not, please firstly try to train multiple models with the same set-up to obtain the optimal results, since the white noise in the training process sometimes has an excessive impact on the training process.
+If still not working, plz adjust your parameters for the model, because this is a toy problem and the different running platforms and frameworks may have different outcomes.

 ## License
 MIT